 Total Applicants: Personal Assistance and Home Support Services and Day Respite Services Mid.
 Yr.
 2019 Mid.
 Yr.
 2020 Mid.
 Yr.
 2021 Mid.
 Yr.
 2022 Mid.
 Yr.
-2023 End of Q1 2024 1117 1619 1903 2142 2492 2,181
+2023 End of Q2 2024 1117 1619 1903 2142 2492 2,227

-The pie chart below, provides an overview of the demand for services - outside of current service quantum.
+The pie chart below, provides an overview of the demand for services - outside of current service quantum. (most recent information available)

-Just to note that 149 applications are linked to applications on behalf of existing persons in residential services in which there is significant changing need due to ageing, mental health, behavioural presentation etc., and there is a required need for additional funded supports on a recurring basis within the designated centres.
+164 applications are linked to applications on behalf of existing persons in residential services in which there is significant changing need due to ageing, mental health, behavioural presentation etc., and there is a required need for additional funded supports on a recurring basis within the designated centres.
 Such requirement for additional resource is also frequently an outcome of regulatory escalation by the HIQA Disability Inspectorate.

-Demand Summary - Q1, 2024
+Demand Summary - end of Quarter 2 2024